The Landlord's Tale

 When I asked her again today she said ‘Oh, he’s got stomach ache.’

 My father was 83 when he died at home from a heart attack.
 He was constantly in and out of hospital, but he hadn’t seen his local doctor for months and so his remains were sent for postmortem.
-If you haven’t seen your GP in the last six weeks, you get cut up on the table whatever your age.
+If you haven’t seen your GP in your final six weeks, you get cut up on the table.
 Those are the rules, however many times you’ve been poked and prodded at the hospital, and despite the fact that deceased old people are not generally viewed as medical curiosities that would warrant a probe.

-Now I’m nursing a brandy at the bar and waiting for Her Highness to come down from upstairs.
-The pub is empty and it’s just me and the ancient ghosts.
-All around town people are either celebrating love or dodging all evidence of it.
+Now I am nursing a brandy at the bar and waiting for Her Highness to come down from upstairs.
+The pub is empty, and so it’s just me and the comforting, ancient ghosts.
+All around town people are either celebrating love or cursing its black heart.
 People are strange, and nobody knows this better than a landlord.
-With my hand on my heart, it offends me that people don’t love more, and I guess that colours my judgement.
+With my hand on my heart, it offends me that people do not love more, and I suppose that colours my judgement.

 I raise my glass to the bunting hearts on the ceiling.
 I hope that the miller is not damaged by his wayward wife, I hope that the knight and his own wife die at exactly the same moment, hand in hand.
 I sincerely hope that the pardoner’s cock falls off, and that the chef has the best night of his quiet and apologetic life.
-The wife of Bath was always the best story, but as it stands I cannot offer an ending.
-I think I shall bar her though, just because I can.
+The wife of Bath was always the best story, but as it stands I cannot offer her an ending.
+I can only hope that the rat poison finds a high shelf and her grifting ways meet a low retribution.

 But mostly I hope that my wife comes down the stairs in the next two minutes because the taxi driver is getting antsy, and we cannot have that on Valentine’s Day.